For grateful NBC, Savannah Guthrie changes the subject

 Besides giving NBC News executives a reprieve from dealing with online critics' call for a boycott, Guthrie helped restore the honor of the “Today” show.
 Her former partner, Matt Lauer, received wide criticism in 2016 for his questioning during back-to-back interviews with Trump and Hillary Clinton.

-NBC News said it wouldn't make Guthrie or network executives available to speak about the performance on Friday.
+NBC News said it wouldn't make Guthrie or network executives available to speak Friday about the performance.

 More than anyone, Axios' Swan understands the high stakes involved when interviewing Trump.